phucngvinuni/MTL/README.md

 ### 1. Training (Model)

-To train the AquaDeHi model from scratch:
+To train the FISHER model from scratch:

 ```bash
 python train_detached.py